gstelang/1brc-challenge/README.md

 # 1brc-challenge
 * Documenting my experience and trying few things along the way....
+* All tests on apple macbook M1 pro (2020) with 16 GB RAM.

 # Solution 1:  Simple map with bufio.NewScanner.
 ```